AplaProject/apla-docs-en/introduction/script.rst

       error "Ooops..."
   }

-Errors in execution of any function are handled automatically: the contract execution is stopped and a corresponding error message is displayed.
+Functions don't return errors, because all error checks are carried out automatically.
+When an error is generated in any function, the contract stops its operation and displays a window with the error description.

 An undefined number of parameters can be passed to a function.
 To do this, put **...** instead of the type of the last parameter.
 In this case, the data type of the last parameter will be *array*, and it will contain all, starting from this parameter, variables that were passed with the call.
 Variables of any type can be passed, but you should take care of possible conflicts related to data type mismatch.